robinrodricks/FluentListView/README.md

-Can a TreeListView calculate checkboxes based on subitems?[¶](#can-a-treelistview-calculate-checkboxes-based-on-subitems "Permalink to this headline")
+Can a TreeListView calculate checkboxes based on subitems?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 > _I’d like the TreeListView to be able to check everything in a branch if the top of the branch is checked._